Why should you track accounts payable KPIs?

 Therefore, tracking the number of invoice or payment errors per month (or over any given period) can help to highlight whether additional automation or AP software is required to tackle the issue.

-If you’re not familiar with the metrics discussed above, it’s important that you begin tracking the right KPIs for your accounts payable team as soon as possible.
+If you’re not familiar with the KPIs and metrics discussed above, it’s important that you begin tracking the right ones for your accounts payable team as soon as possible.

 Armed with useful insights and relevant data, your AP department can increase efficiency, cut costs, invest in the right tools and boost client relationships.